DENMARK - FOREIGN AND SECURITY POLICIES

 The Foreign Minister's first significant statement was to express Denmark's solidarity with US foreign policy, promising that Denmark would be there when next called up by the US/NATO to intervene somewhere.

-In different ways, he states this about 15 minutes into and at the end of this video from the press conference he and then US Secretary of State, Hillary Clinton, held in mid-December 2011.
+this video from the press conference he and then US Secretary of State, Hillary Clinton, held in mid-December 2011.

 Foreign and security affairs are non-issues in election times; this was true at the time of the Social Democratic coalition government led by Helle Thorning-Schmidt.
-Its foreign policy platform endorses military intervention even without a UN mandate, if necessary.
+Its

 And it is true today.
 Denmark's participation in warfighting without UN mandate and the ever-increasing military perspectives on the world in the research, political and media world doesn't seem to raise many eyebrows.